nicolabovolato/url-shortener/README.md

 # URL Generator

-A simple URL Generator written powered by modern technologies.
+A simple URL Generator powered by modern technologies.

 ### Run the app